 - 1. Write a professional email to potential experts: - a.
 Use the email template below as a basis for your correspondence.
-Adapt it where you see fit.

-- b.
-Tip: Start by reaching out to 2 experts, give them 3 working days to reply, then contact the 3rd expert on your list etc. Do not sit back and wait too long, pro-activeness is rewarded. - 2.
-Agree on a date and location with your confirmed expert (Deadline: Friday 28.03.2025): - a.
+Adapt it where you see fit. - b.
+Tip: Start by reaching out to 2 experts, give them 3 working days to reply, then contact the 3rd expert on your list etc. Do not sit back and wait too long, pro-activeness is rewarded. - c.
+If you can secure consultations with multiple experts, do go ahead, they can be part of your methodology.
+Be aware however, to offer the financial compensation only to 1 person. - 2.
+Agree on a date and location with your confirmed expert (Deadline: March 6th): - a.
 Define if you will meet your expert on site, or online. - b.
 In-person sessions with an expert are only possible for experts that need to travel < 50km to Maastricht.
 Otherwise, opt for an online session. - c.
 If you need to meet your expert at Tapijn X, contact honoursplus@maastrichtuniversity.nl to book a room. - d.
-Experts receive a financial compensation from Honours+ for their time and effort, to serve as an incentive and make this process easier for you.
-That is why you will need to inform honoursplus@maastrichtuniversity.nl of which expert you are meeting, and when.
-So that we can take care of this admin after you had your session. - e.
-Be professional, polite and meticulous in all of your correspondence with (potential) academic experts.
+Experts may receive a financial compensation from Honours+ for their time and effort, to serve as an incentive and make this process easier for you.
+That is why you will need to inform honoursplus@maastrichtuniversity.nl always about which expert you are meeting, and when.
+That way we can take care of this admin after you had your session. - e.
+Be professional, polite and meticulous in all your correspondence with (potential) academic experts.
 Make sure you reply promptly, efficiently and correctly.
 You are representing UM and its honours students. - 3.
-Two days before your scheduled session, send your expert a reminder or reconfirmation with practicalities, such as location of your meeting or Zoom link, additional information related to your research topic etc. - 4.
-If by Sunday 23.02.2025 you were not yet able to arrange for a session with an expert, please contact honoursplus@maastrichtuniversity.nl to see how we can support you further in this.
+Two days before your scheduled session, send your expert a reminder or reconfirmation with practicalities, such as location of your meeting or Zoom/Teams link, additional information related to your research topic etc. - 4.
+If by Monday February 9th you were not yet able to arrange for a session with an expert, please contact honoursplus@maastrichtuniversity.nl to see how we can support you further in this.